xcart/xcart-docs/_pages/kb_en/modules/usps/index.md

    - a possibility to manage refunds and cancellations.

-To start using the U.S.P.S. module install it as described in {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.
+To start using the U.S.P.S. addon install it as described in {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.

    *  {% link "U.S.P.S.
 General Configuration" ref_whrpZnV3 %}
    *  {% link "U.S.P.S.
 Shipments via Pitney Bowes" ref_0TwynAXE %}